perfact/zodbsync/README.md

 for example, to pull all commits where the commit message starts with T12345:

     perfact-zopeplayback --pick $(git log origin/master --reverse --pretty=%H --grep="^T12345" )

+Similarly, `--apply` allows to pass patch files that are to be applied, playing back all objects that are changed by these patches.

 ## Compatibility
 This package aims to replace similar functionality that was previously found in